metabase/metabase/docs/users-guide/08-dashboard-filters.md

 - **ID:** this filter provides a simple input box where you can type the ID of a user, order, etc.
 - **Other Categories:** this is a flexible filter type that will let you create either a dropdown or input box to filter on any category field in your cards.

 **Note:** If you're trying to filter Native/SQL questions, you'll need to [add a bit of additional markup to your query](13-sql-parameters.md) in order to use a dashboard filter with that question.
+For an in-depth article on this, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/blog/dashboard-filters/index.html).

 For our example, we'll select a Time filter, and then select the Month and Year option.